 “The youth of today need all of you.
-You are the policy makers, who can impact world peace and security, and the decision makers, who can partner with young people in building efforts, instead of leaving them as a target of violence and destruction.
+You are the policymakers, who can impact world peace and security, and the decision makers, who can partner with young people in building efforts, instead of leaving them as a target of violence and destruction.
 Your generation is also in charge of drawing up education, development and economic policies”.
 HRH Crown Prince Al Hussein Bin Abdullah II

 The UNr2250 was presented the first time during the opening debate of the Security Council on the Role of Youth in Countering Violent Extremism and Promoting Peace on 23 April 2015 by the HRH Crown Prince Al Hussein Bin Abdullah II.
-In addition to, announcing hosting the first Global Forum on Youth, Peace, and Security between 21-22 August 2015 in Madaba, where “Amman Declaration” were formulated and announced by youth.
+In addition to, announcing hosting the first Global Forum on Youth, Peace, and Security between 21-22 August 2015 in Madaba, where “Amman Declaration” was formulated and announced by youth.

 On 9 Dec.
-2015, the UN Security Council adopted the UN resolution 2250 (2015); which defines youth as persons aged between 18 and 29 years old, and the Security Council urged the Member States to consider setting up mechanisms that would enable young people to participate meaningfully in peace building and dispute resolution efforts.
+2015, the UN Security Council adopted the UN resolution 2250 (2015); which defines youth as persons aged between 18 and 29 years old, and the Security Council urged the Member States to consider setting up mechanisms that would enable young people to participate meaningfully in peacebuilding and dispute resolution efforts.